The National Child Traumatic Stress Network

 Structured Psychotherapy for Adolescents Responding to Chronic Stress [1]

-SPARCS is a manually-guided and empirically-supported group treatment designed to improve the emotional, social, academic, and behavioral functioning of adolescents exposed to chronic interpersonal trauma and/or separate types of trauma.
-It was designed to address the needs of adolescents who may still be living with ongoing stress and experiencing problems in several areas of functioning including difficulties with affect regulation and impulsivity, self-perception, relationships, somatization, dissociation, numbing and avoidance, and struggles with their own purpose and meaning in life as well as worldviews that make it difficult for them to see a future for themselves.
-SPARCS has been successfully implemented with at-risk youth in various service systems in over a dozen states.
+SPARCS is a 16-session manually-guided and empirically-supported group treatment designed to improve the emotional, social, academic, and behavioral functioning of adolescents exposed to chronic interpersonal trauma (such as ongoing physical, sexual, or psychological abuse) and/or multiple types of trauma (e.g. sexual assault, layered upon witnessing or experiencing community and domestic violence).
+The curriculum is strength-based and present-focused, and is designed to incorporate developmental considerations specific to adolescence.
+SPARCS is appropriate for youth with or without PTSD who may still be living with ongoing stress/trauma and are experiencing problems in several areas of functioning including difficulties with affect regulation and impulsivity, self-perception, relationships, somatization, dissociation, numbing and avoidance, and struggles with their own purpose and meaning in life, as well as worldviews that make it difficult for them to see a future for themselves.
+Updated in 2025.

 Acronym: